 Did you know, your child could have a long-forgotten trust fund set up by the government?

-According to Moneywise there are currently over one million missing Child Trust Funds (CTFs) that need claiming!
+According to This is Money there are currently over one million missing Child Trust Funds (CTFs) that need claiming!
 It’s important to check if your child has a trust fund, otherwise they could be missing out on hundreds of pounds when they turn 18.

 These government funded CTF accounts were set up with an initial amount of up to £500 - with £250 being the average.
 That’s a sizeable chunk of money that could make a difference to your children’s lives, so it’s worth tracking the accounts down to see what is available to your child.